 |Chronicling the legend of Toy Wrestling’s Murrey Universe|

 |*Over time, this chronicle will be updated as more takes place*|

 What have you stumbled upon?
 You might have asked yourself this very question upon landing here.
 Allow me to answer: This is NOT the only website which has been linked to the “Murrey Universe”.
-In fact, many have existed over the past two decades.
+In fact, many have existed over the decades since 1999.

-The creator of this universe (having done so in the early 90’s), Murrey, retired about four years ago.
+The creator of this universe (having done so in the early 90’s), Murrey, retired in 2010.
 This post will chronicle the long and complex history of our take on toy wrestling and is intent on reassuring you – the reader – that we aren’t simply “playing with toys/dolls”.

 Let’s venture back in time, roughly 1991 or 1992 when Murrey created the universe in question as a private function for the entertainment of himself and his brothers James and Michael (I’m using fake names to protect everyone’s identity, because not everyone in on board with making this public).

 Back then, toy wrestling was played on a year/month/week-by-day basis; meaning that dependent upon how much energy he possessed at the time, Murrey would perform up to a year’s worth of events in a single day.
 This permitted the toy wrestling world to be back-dated in age to the early 80’s.